Skip to main content

 Cancel over the phone

-Call the credit provider and say you want to cancel your credit card.
+You can call the credit provider and say you want to cancel your credit card.

 They'll ask to verify your identity, as only the primary cardholder can close the account.